SamH135/LLM-Assessment-Framework/ReadMe.md

 # LLM Testing Framework

 A framework for evaluating and testing Large Language Models (LLMs) across various dimensions including agency detection and response length analysis.
+Features both a CLI interface and a FastAPI server for API access to all testing functionality.

 ## Prerequisites